Skip to content

 Compounding means you earn returns not only on your invested capital but also on the returns you have already received.
 The effect accelerates over time.
 During the first years it is barely noticeable, but after 15 to 20 years it can account for more than half of the total capital.
 That is why time in the market matters so much.

 Market downturns are a natural part of equity investing.
-Markets have historically always recovered, but it can take time.
-The most important thing is not to make decisions driven by emotion.
-Selling after a downturn often means realising a loss and missing the subsequent recovery.
-A well-thought-out strategy, a sensible risk level and regular contributions help you stay the course.
+Markets have historically always recovered, though it can take time.
+Selling after a downturn realises the loss and misses any subsequent recovery.
+A clear strategy, a considered risk level and regular contributions make it easier to stay the course.

 Real returns and inflation